Zidane Iqbal: Senior

 In January 2022, Iqbal was called up to the Iraq national team for the 2022 FIFA World Cup qualifiers against Iran and Lebanon.
 He made his debut in a 1–0 loss to Iran on 27 January 2022.

 On 26 March 2024, Iqbal scored his first international goal during the 2026 FIFA World Cup qualification match against Philippines in a 5–0 away win.

+Iqbal was included in Iraq's 26-man squad for the 2026 FIFA World Cup.

 Style of play

-Iqbal is a tricky and versatile midfielder who mostly plays in the centre.
+Iqbal is a versatile midfielder who mostly plays in the centre.

 Personal life

-As one of a large number of British Asians in association football, Iqbal was part of an FA content series to support South Asian Heritage Month in 2021.
+As one of a small number of British Asians in association football, Iqbal was part of an FA content series to support South Asian Heritage Month in 2021.

 Iqbal is Muslim, and cites Mesut Özil as an inspiration for him.
 Iqbal has stated in interviews that he is fluent in English and can speak some Punjabi and Arabic.